davedash/davedash.github.com/_posts/2007-08-15-symfony-and-the-htaccess-file.markdown

 title: symfony and the .htaccess file
 wordpress_url: http://spindrop.us/2007/08/15/symfony-and-the-htaccess-file/
 site: spindrop
+tags: [spindrop, symfony, performance, apache, .htaccess]
 ---
-[tags]symfony, .htaccess, apache, performance[/tags]

 One performance boost that can be garnered from a symfony app (or any app for that matter) is disabling `.htaccess`.  `.htaccess` does not need to be parsed on each visit to your app.
 Disabling `.htaccess` is trivial in your VirtualHost or another relevant part of your apache configuration place:

 	AllowOverride None

 symfony does require the Rewrite recipes in .htaccess to properly give you pretty urls, so place those statements right after `AllowOverride None`.

 In my specific case I used this: